gearglow/ReptiliaWithATwist/The List.md

-After returning to the real world only a scant few minutes after entering Elysium, Elysia made her way to dinner as Professor Snape finished squaring away his classroom.
+Upon returning to the real world only a scant few minutes after entering her mindscape, Elysia made her way to dinner as Professor Snape finished squaring away his classroom.
 She caught up with Ron and Hermione at the doors to the Great Hall.

 "What'd Snape want?"
 Ron asked.

 Elysia thought for a moment.
 "Honestly?
 I think he had a bit of an identity crisis seeing me not looking like my dad anymore.
 Anyway, we cleared the air a bit."

 "Think you can clear the *way* a bit, while you're at it?"
-Malfoy's voice said from behind them.
+Malfoy's voice drawled from behind them.
 "Some of us would like dinner."

 "Shove off, Malfoy," Ron started, stepping towards him.